openfaas/faas/guide/secure_secret_management.md

-# Guide on using Docker Swarm Secrets with OpenFaaS
+# Secrets with OpenFaaS and Docker Swarm

 OpenFaaS deploys functions as Docker Swarm Services, as result there are several features that we can leverage to simplify the development and subsquent deployment of functions to hardened production environments.

 ## Using Environment Variables

 First, and least secure, is the ability to set environment variables at deploy time.
 For example, you might want to set the `NODE_ENV` or `DEBUG` variable.
 Setting the `NODE_ENV` in the stack file `samples.yml`
 ```yaml
 provider: